 While the model was trained to detect pulse presence in 5-second segments, the convolutional stack is designed to maintain the temporal resolution of the predictions throughout the network.
-Discarding the max pooling layer at the end of the CNN, pulse times were retained as the highest predictions above a given threshold within sliding 4 sec windows.
-These timings are approximate up to the size of the receptive field of the network (0.8 sec).
+Discarding the max pooling layer at the end of the CNN, pulse times were retained as the highest predictions above a given threshold within sliding 4 second windows.
+These timings are approximate up to the size of the receptive field of the network (0.8 seconds).

 Thresholds were set at the balance point of the ROC curves (equal sensitivity and specificity).
-This setting leads to sensitivities and specificities of 0.96 and 0.97 for the Bombyx and Boussole data respectively.
-For the KM3Net data, since the ROC curve is unknown (no annotations are available), a threshold of 0.12 was chosen so that there is approximately the same proportion of detections as in Bombyx and Boussole ($\approx 0.5\%$).
+This setting lead to sensitivities and specificities of 0.96 and 0.97 for the Bombyx and Boussole data respectively.
+For the KM3Net data, since the ROC curve is unknown (no annotation are available), a threshold of 0.12 was chosen so that there is approximately the same proportion of detections as in Bombyx and Boussole ($\approx 0.5\%$).

-Following Watkins et al. [215], detected pulses at a distance of less than 45 sec were considered as being part of the same sequence, and sequences less than 2 hours apart were considered as being part of the same bout (or passage).
+Tab.
+7.1 summarises the resulting detections, along with a calendar Fig. 7.1.
+Following Watkins et al. [201], pulses at a distance of less than 45 seconds were considered as being part of the same sequence, and sequences less than 2 hours apart were considered as being part of the same bout.